Almost sure global well-posedness for the energy supercritical Schr\"odinger equations: Introduction

-In the present work, the supercriticality forces us to adopt an approach somehow hybrid.
-Namely, we combine the fluctuation-dissipation method with the Gibbs measure theory.
-Indeed, the nonlinearity is such that usual energy methods do not provide continuity of the flow for the fluctuation-dissipation PDE, and it does not allow the Gibbs measure approach neither; at least, we were not able to do so.
-We then consider fluctuation-dissipation setting associated to Galerkin approximation of the NLS, construct invariant measures that enjoy bounds that are uniform both in the viscosity parameter and in the dimension of the approximating equation.
-We pass first to the limit when the viscosity goes to $0$ and obtain a sequence of invariant measures associated to the sequence of the approximating equations for \eqref{Equ_NLS7-1}.
-We study the infinite-dimensional limit in spirit of the Gibbs measures approach.
-Despite the lack of information on the measure occasioned by our compactness method, we were able to make the infinite-dimensional data (living on the support of the limiting measure) inheriting the good properties of their finite-dimensional approximations.
+In the present work, we introduce a new approach which is somehow hybrid to deal with the supercriticality present in \eqref{Equ_NLS7-1}.
+Namely, we combine the fluctuation-dissipation method with some features of the approach based on Gibbs measures.
+Indeed, the nonlinearity is such that usual energy methods do not provide continuity of the flow in the context the standard fluctuation-dissipation for Hamiltonian PDEs, essentially because of a lack of time integrability.
+Also, the Gibbs measure approach does not work either due to a lack of space regularity obstructing the analysis of (the large power of) the nonlinearity in dimension 3 and higher.
+Our solution to overcome these two serious issues is to combine the two approaches in a single new one.
+We plug fluctuation-dissipation tools into the setting of the Gibbs measures as developed in \cite{bourg94}.
+More precisely, we consider damped/driven Galerkin approximations of the NLS \eqref{Equ_NLS7-1}, construct invariant measures that enjoy bounds that are uniform both in the viscosity parameter and in the dimension of the approximating equation.
+We pass first to the limit when the viscosity goes to $0$ and obtain a sequence of invariant measures associated to the (deterministic) Galerkin approximations for \eqref{Equ_NLS7-1}.
+We study the infinite-dimensional limit in spirit of Bourgain \cite{bourg94}.
+In order to obtain large deviation bounds that are exploitable in the Bourgain argument, we introduce a new and carefully prepared dissipation operator as discussed below.
+Once these bounds are obtained, we perform an extension of the Bourgain framework to the measures that are not necessarily of Gibbs type.
+Despite the lack of information on our measures, occasioned by the compactness method, we were able to make the infinite-dimensional data (living on the support of the limiting measure) inheriting the good properties of their finite-dimensional approximations.
 To achieve this, a suitable family of restriction measures (that are conditional probabilities) is introduced and the Skorokhod representation theorem is used.

-All this analysis is mixed with arguments inspired by \cite{bourg94,tzvNLS06,tzvNLS}.\\ Let us remark a first new ingredient of our proof: in a step of the approximation argument (see Section \ref{ASection3flucdiss}), we considered fluctuation-dissipation on the Galerkin equation having this form:
+Let us discuss a first new ingredient of our proof: in a step of the approximation argument (see Section~\ref{ASection3flucdiss}), we considered fluctuation-dissipation on the Galerkin equation having this form: